hbldh/pymetawear/README.rst

     $ pip install pymetawear

-Since version 0.11.0, the installation requirements for ``pymetawear`` has changed some.
+Since version 0.11.0, the installation requirements for ``pymetawear`` has changed.
 See `documentation <https://hbldh.github.io/pymetawear/>`_ for details on requirements for Linux and Windows respectively.

 Documentation